No fooling: Freddie’s Off The Chain plans to open its restaurant in downtown Oswego April 1

 After several setbacks and delays, Freddie’s Off The Chain food truck plans to open its restaurant in downtown Oswego on April 1.

-The restaurant at 11 S. Madison St. originally was expected to open in the spring of 2023.
+The restaurant at 11 S. Madison St. originally was expected to open in spring 2023.
 The popular food truck, which serves Mexican cuisine, has been in business for the past several years.

 This will be the food truck’s first sit down restaurant.
 The property had last been used as storage for a garden store and before that was a used car dealership, according to a village memo.